-It can be proved that the Stable Voting winner is always undefeated, i.e., not defeated by any candidate.10 As a result, Stable Voting may be defined analogously to Simple Stable Voting except with an even shorter list of matches:
+It can be proved that the Stable Voting winner is always undefeated, i.e., not defeated by anyone.
+10 As a result, Stable Voting may also be defined with a modified first clause and an even shorter list of matches:

-• List all head-to-head matches of the form A vs. B, where A is undefeated, in order from the largest to the smallest margin of A vs. B.
+- If there is a single undefeated candidate A, then A wins. - Otherwise list all head-to-head matches of the form A vs. B, where A is undefeated, in order from the largest to the smallest margin of A vs. B. Find the first such that A wins according to Stable Voting after B is removed from all ballots; this A is the winner for the original set of ballots.